 - Take regular stops to let your pet answer the call of nature and stretch its legs (even when you’re on a train)

-- Provide access to fresh water and food at your cat or dog's usual mealtimes
+- Provide access to fresh water and food at your pet’s usual mealtimes

 - Keep cats in a robust and secure carrier, allowing them to sit and stand up at full height, turn round easily and lie down in a natural position